harshp30/LiveDashcamCarDetection/README.md

 This can be used as...

 - a dashcam setup for object tracking purposes.
-- an object-detection software autonomous vehicles to help with collision avoidance algorithms
+- an object-detection software for autonomous vehicles to help with collision avoidance algorithms

 ## Demonstration

 #### Video Demonstration

-Following a basic React App model and ibm cloud hosting for the model I published a webiste to create a video demonstration:
+Following a basic React App model and IBM cloud hosting for the model I published a website to create a video demonstration:

 https://car-detection-ed16.netlify.app/